“Thank you so much, Sally, you were crucial to the process of this book!

 Stacy Wakefield, The Sunshine Crust Baking Factory

-The focus is on story first and writing second.
+As an editor and ghostwriter, I focus on story first and writing second.
 Authors often reverse the two and the impact of their story suffers as a result.
+Download How to Hook Your Reader.

 As coach, I collaborate and contribute to the author’s Creative Process at the level of story idea, development, and structure.
 I believe the three-act structure is a sound way to build a story, whether you’re a first-time storyteller or a ten-book veteran.